gerhynes/eleventy-portfolio/src/projects/catch-up.md

 ---
-title: "Spellbook"
+title: "Catch Up"
-summary: "I'm a huge Dungeons and Dragons fan, but keeping my spells straight was always a challenge.
-So I built this app."
+summary: "Sometimes it's hard to keep in touch with friends.
+I made this app to remind me if we haven't talked in a while."
-image: /images/spellbook.jpg
+image: /images/catch-up.jpg
-imageAlt: "Screenshots of DnD project"
+imageAlt: "Screenshots of catch up app"
 tech:
   - "Next.js"
-  - "Supabase"
+  - "Airtable"
   - "Tailwind CSS"
 siteUrl: "#"
 repoUrl: "#"